Federal officials meet with Chicago police over practices

 “We’re going to do prayer and demonstration,” said Gregory Livingston, Coalition founder.
 He said the group is also planning a protest at politicians’ offices on Thursday.

 Also on Wednesday, the Chicago Justice Project, a nonprofit dedicated to transparency in local justice systems, sued Alvarez for denying Freedom of Information Act requests.
-Sally Daly, a spokeswoman for the prosecutor’s office, said officials had not yet read the lawsuit and could not comment.
+A prosecutor’s office spokeswoman was not immediately available for comment.